glennhickey/hal2sg/README.md

 ## next updates

-* Fixes to output format?
-* Clean code and tests
 * Cactus graphs.
 Need to finish mutation support
 * Arbitrary topology and references and genome subselection.
 Much is done, just need to generalize path code, and handle paralogies in insertions, and of course tests.